codescene-oss/codescene-vscode/README.md

 ## Example screenshots

-*Issues are displayed above the affected functions*
+*Issues are displayed above the affected functions.
+Clicking on them shows an explanation.*

 ![screenshot1](screenshots/screenshot1.png)